drone/docs/content/server/reference/drone-bitbucket-debug.md

 - /installation/reference/drone-bitbucket-debug/
 ---

 Optional boolean value.
 Configures detailed trace logging for the Bitbucket authentication provide.
-This should be used to troublshoot problems with login when installing Drone server.
+This should be used to troubleshoot problems with login when installing Drone server.

 ```
 DRONE_BITBUCKET_DEBUG=false